 The classification and measurement of financial assets after initial recognition at fair value depends on the business model for managing the financial asset and the contractual terms of the cash flows.
 Financial assets that are held within a business model whose objective is to collect the contractual cash flows, and that have contractual cash flows that are solely payments of principal and interest on the principal outstanding, are generally measured at amortized cost at each subsequent reporting period.
 All other financial assets are measured at their fair values at each subsequent reporting period, with any changes recorded through profit or loss or through other comprehensive income (which designation is made as an irrevocable election at the time of recognition).

-The classification and measurement bases of the Company's financial instruments as at April 1, 2018 as a result of adopting IFRS 9 (along with comparison to IAS 39) are as follows:
+The classification and measurement bases of the Company's financial instruments are as follows: